DURABLE REMISSION

 Defined as achieving all of the following:

-- Absence of GCA signs and symptoms
+- NO GCA signs and symptoms

-- Adherence to the protocol-defined CS-taper regimen
+- NO additional steroids above protocol-defined CS-taper regimen

-- Normalization of ESR (to ≤30 mm/hr), and
+- Normalization of ESR and hsCRP

-- Normalization of hsCRP (to <1 mg/dL)
+- Normalization of ESR and hsCRP

-DATA LIMITATIONS: Data not labeled as ranked secondary endpoints were prespecified non-ranked endpoints not controlled for multiplicity; therefore, treatment differences could represent chance findings.
+DATA LIMITATIONS: Data were prespecified nonranked endpoints not controlled for multiplicity; therefore, treatment differences could represent chance findings.
 No conclusions regarding these comparisons can be made.

 Safety Considerations